-

 I am more than happy for you to engage in other forms of alternative therapy or practice and I commonly suggest this to my clients.
 I have found mixing talk therapy and alternative therapies such as Yoga and Dance very beneficial.

 If I get ill or can't attend a session I will contact you and leave a message using the method we agreed in our initial consultation.
-If there's a sudden emergency or I am incapacitated I have a "Professional Will" which is held my my therapeutic supervisor.
-He has the contact details of my clients and would contact you to inform you of the situation and make arrangements to refer you to another therapist or support you in ending therapy.
+If there's a sudden emergency or I am incapacitated my partner has access to my diary and would email you.
+If something happens to both of us I have a "Professional Will" which is held by my ‘Professional Executor’.
+They have access to the contact details of my clients and would contact you to inform you of the situation and make arrangements to refer you to another therapist or support you in ending therapy.

 No. I usually see individuals only.
 The session is your space, and is kept private for you.
 If at some point in the therapy you feel you want to work with your partner or a family member in a therapeutic way I would recommend you approach a couples counsellor to do this.
 You can still come to individual therapy with me while you do this, or you may choose stop seeing me.